Inflation, phase transitions and the cosmological constant: Discussion and Conclusions

-Nevertheless, our proposal is much more modest.
+Our proposal, on the other hand, is much more modest.
 We argue that the universal laws of thermodynamics should also apply to the vacuum, as already considered for black holes and in attempts to endow the gravitational field with entropy \cite{Penrose}, and furthermore, that inflation provides a suitable way out for the fine tune problem of the the vacuum energy.
 Thus, as the inflaton evolves and drives the inflationary accelerated expansion that shapes most of the observable properties of the Universe, it also induces thermodynamical transformations in the vacuum that yield in its suppression.
-In fact, the idea that the vacuum evolves \cite{Bronstein,Bertolami86,Ozer} in a smooth way with the cosmic time, $t$, actually as $\Lambda \sim t^{-2}$, allows for interpolating, in specific contexts, the expected $\cal{O}$$(M_P^2)$ initial value of the cosmological constant to its observational value.
-Thus, if the vacuum evolves, it is not all that surprising that an abrupt and significant event such as inflation can have an even a more dramatic impact on the vacuum energy.
+The scenario discussed in section 2 suggests that inflation is not an adiabatic process, which has common features with the warm inflation scenario, even though the latter does not provide the needed vacuum energy suppression.
+This suppression arises from the assumption that the vacuum itself is not a thermodynamically passive system and, in fact, the exponential suppression, Eq. (\ref{eq:Thermodynr2}), suggests that it has a multiply connected capillary like structure.
+This justifies the measure used to get the result Eq. (\ref{eq:I}).
+Indeed, the idea that the vacuum evolves \cite{Bronstein,Bertolami86,Ozer} in a smooth way with the cosmic time, $t$, actually as $\Lambda \sim t^{-2}$, has been shown to allow, in specific contexts, for interpolating the expected $\cal{O}$$(M_P^2)$ initial value of the cosmological constant to its observational value.
+Thus, if the vacuum evolves, it is not at all that surprising that an abrupt and significant event such as inflation can have an equally relevant impact on the vacuum energy.
 The arguments presented in section 2 seem to support this conjecture.
-It remains to be seen whether the presented assumptions can also be used for generic cosmological phase transitions, as proposed in section 3; if so, the several avatares of the cosmological constant can be all tackled with the same underlying set of arguments.
+It remains to be seen whether the presented assumptions can also be used for generic cosmological phase transitions, as proposed in section 3; if so, the several avatares of the cosmological constant can all be tackled with the same underlying set of thermodynamic arguments.

+Clearly, our proposal implies that the observed accelerated expansion of the Universe is not due to the cosmological constant and must be due to some field.
+There is no shortage of proposals: quintessence; k-essence; generalised Chaplygin gas, etc. (see Ref. \cite{Copeland} for a review).
+This has the observational signature that, at present epoch of dominance of dark energy, most likely $w \equiv {p \over \rho} \neq -1$.
+This implication could be actually become a direct connection if a single scalar field would drive inflation and the late time accelerated expansion of the Universe, as in the so-called quintessential inflation (see e.g. \cite{PV,DV,BD}), even though specific proposals along these lines are still too involved and an underlying mechanism to connect these two widely different energy scales is still missing.